Mass media in the United Arab Emirates: Newspapers and magazines

 With the advent of online media, most of the traditional print newspapers have been severely affected.
 Revenues of the large groups like Gulf News and Khaleej Times have been dropping every year.
 Professionals like Ravi Raman, who joined Khaleej Times in 2017, strongly worked on reinventing the revenue model by making newspapers a 360 solution providers.
 Though a lot of success was achieved in launching an events and conferences division, the group was slow to react to the changing market dynamics.

-Dubai also publishes many foreign languages, as its population is cosmopolite, like the Malayalam-language Gulf Madhyamam Daily and Manorama Daily, Tamil-language DAILYTHANTHI Daily, Chinese-language Nihao Newspaper, Russian-language Komsomolskaya Pravda and Spanish-language El Correo del Golfo.
+Dubai also publishes many foreign languages, as its population is cosmopolitan, like the Malayalam-language Gulf Madhyamam Daily and Manorama Daily, Tamil-language DAILYTHANTHI Daily, Chinese-language Nihao Newspaper, Russian-language Komsomolskaya Pravda and Spanish-language El Correo del Golfo.
 Today the Arab press in the Gulf is among the most advanced of its Arab counterparts.
 However, press freedom continues to suffer, as it is often freely acknowledged by Gulf leaders.
-The Information Minister of UAE, Shaikh Abdallah Bin Zayed Al Nahyan, once proclaimed: "It is difficult to speak about local Press freedom while the media machine is not run by local journalists".
+The Information Minister of UAE, Shaikh Abdallah Bin Zayed Al Nahyan, once proclaimed: "It is difficult to speak about local press freedom while the media machine is not run by local journalists".

 The United Arab Emirates also publishes local and regional magazines.
 The first and main publishing company ever created in the United Arab Emirates was Motivate Publishing in 1979 by Ian Fairservice.
 It is based in Dubai Media City and Abu Dhabi.
 Motivate is known for its wide range of magazines and books on topics related to the heritage of the region.
 It launched What's On in 1979, the first magazine in the Gulf and still the biggest-selling in the region.
-Most of them are English language entertainment magazines such as Friday Magazine, Expat Media Special Edition, Emirates Women, Time Out, as well as foreign languages magazines.
+Most of them are English language entertainment magazines such as Friday Magazine, Expat Media Special Edition, Emirates Women, Time Out, as well as foreign language magazines.
 It follows the same principles as UAE's newspapers.